kit-sdq/programming-lecture-eclipse-artemis/README.md

 2. Adjust your Run Configuration accordingly ("Plugins->Select All" will do)

 ### Architecture
-The architectural idea is based on having three plugins and an API plugin over which those plugins communicate:
+The architectural idea is based on having three plugins and an API plugin over which those plugins communicate.
+That allows for more easily exchanging view, core/ backend or client and also clearly defines borders, making parallel work easier and reducing coupling.

 <img src="docs/architecture.png" alt="backend state machine" width="600"/>

 #### State Machine